Kenan Auditorium - Standard Rider

 Orchestra (first level) seating capacity is 728, including 11 removable seats for wheel chair patrons, and 10 ADA approved slide in seats.

 Balcony seating capacity is 286.
 There are no wheel chair accessible seats and no ADA approved slide in seats in the balcony.

 There are no circumstances under which the occupancy may exceed available seats.
 The Renter may not allow the placing of additional chairs on the stage or in the aisles.
 "Standing Room" is not permitted under local ordinance and University policy.

 For every event in the Kenan Auditorium, the House Manager, in cooperation with the Renter and Auditorium Director, will determine the number of ushers, ticket takers and front of house personnel required for the event.
 Volunteer ushers are available for for most events.
 In the event that volunteer ushers are used, Renter agrees to provide admission to the event at no charge to the ushers.
 If, as determined by the House Manager, an adequate number of volunteer ushers will not be available for the event, the House Manager will hire ushers.
-The Renter will be billed for the cost of hired ushers.
 The Renter will not be expected to make seating available for paid ushers.